-The Kaleidoscope Rangoli Pilot (Rangoli) is City of Stirling’s effort to understand the barriers faced by secondary visa holders on work/family/bridging visas towards securing employment commensurate with their skills and experience.
+The Kaleidoscope Rangoli Pilot (Rangoli) was the City of Stirling’s effort to understand the barriers faced by secondary visa holders on work/family/bridging visas towards securing employment commensurate with their skills and experience.

-Rangoli will investigate the challenges to economic participation through undertaking focus groups and research into the specific needs of this community.
-Where possible, these challenges and barriers will be addressed through a appropriate job-readiness program to enable the group to participate fully in the successful Kaleidoscope Mentoring Program (KMP).
+Rangoli investigated the challenges faced by secondary (partner/family/bridging visa holders) to economic participation through undertaking focus groups and research into the specific needs of this community.

-The project aims to connect with newcomers who have
+The project aimed to connect with newcomers who had:

 - a minimum of post-secondary education equivalent to a diploma or a degree, and